benmoseley/scalable-pinns-workshop/README.md

     Fig 1: Training times of the different models tested in this workshop (top) on the 1D harmonic oscillator problem (bottom)
 </div>

+---
+This workshop was taught during the [2025 CWI Autumn School on Scientific Machine Learning and Numerical Methods](https://www.cwi.nl/en/events/research-semester-programmes/scientific-machine-learning-and-numerical-methods-autumn-school/).

+---

 # Structure